GitTejas/GameNest/README.md

 Game ↔️ Listing: One-to-Many relationship where a video game can have multiple listings across different stores.

-Store ↔️ Gane: Many-to-Many relationship managed through the Listing model as the association table, allowing for video games to be listed at multiple stores.
+Store ↔️ Game: Many-to-Many relationship managed through the Listing model as the association table, allowing for video games to be listed at multiple stores.

 ## Database Integrity